digital-asset/daml-katacoda/getting-started/build-and-run/1_template.md

 Any commands starting with daml are using the [DAML Assistant](https://docs.daml.com/tools/assistant.html), a command line tool in the DAML SDK for building and running DAML apps.

-Note: If you want to see the code within the `create-daml-app` project click on the IDE tab.
-You don't need to wait for it to fully load before continuing.
+> Note: If you want to see the code within the `create-daml-app` project click on the IDE tab.